-A young immigrant and U of A undergraduate physiology student, Imani Murray moved to Canada when she was 12 years old.
+A young immigrant and University of Alberta undergraduate physiology student, Imani Murray moved to Canada when she was 12.
 “Since being here in Canada, I never saw many other Black students, and also didn’t see myself reflected in the fields I was interested in,” she recalls.
 For Imani, an “ELITE” opportunity offered a chance to explore her area of interest, STEM (science, technology, engineering, and mathematics), alongside passionately curious people like her.

-Imani was one of 38 young Black students who explored opportunities to learn and grow in a unique University of Alberta (U of A) program supported by RBC.
-The Experiential Learning in Innovation, Technology, and Entrepreneurship (ELITE) Program, which is open to Black youth aged 15-22, offers hands-on learning and work-integrated training in STEM fields and entrepreneurship.
+Imani was one of 50 young Black Canadians who explored opportunities to learn and grow in a unique U of A program supported by RBC.
+The ELITE program (Experiential Learning in Innovation, Technology, and Entrepreneurship) for Black Canadian youth aged 15-22 offers hands-on learning and work-integrated training in STEM fields and entrepreneurship.

 Tailoring mentorships and support to student needs